algorhythmicdev/AlgoWeb/REFURB_PLAN.md

   {/each}
 </ul>

-5. Polish content and translations
+5. Polish content and translations *(Status: ✅ Completed — refreshed English copy, timeline statuses translated, and stray literals aligned with localisation)*

 Context:
 The English copy is mostly improved, but some filler remains (e.g. “AI products with a people-first beat” in the footer